renishsalakhana09/tic-tac-toe-game-js/README.md

 Want to play the game ?
 Click here : https://renishsalakhana09.github.io/tic-tac-toe-game-js/src/

+## You can also enjoy the tune I set when things get updated like one player has won the match and etc...

 ### :heavy_multiplication_x:Rules of the Game

 * The game is to be played between two people (in this program between two people by their name respectively).